-6.1 Do employees have to be given notice of termination of their employment?
+5.1 Do employees have to be given notice of termination of their employment?
 How is the notice period determined?

-Article 189 of the Labour Act prescribes that only when employment (i.e. a permanent contract of employment) is terminated on the grounds of poor performance, i.e. lack of knowledge and qualifications notice cannot be less than 8 days or longer than 30 days depending on the employee's years of pensionable service while the exact duration is set down in the employer's internal act or the contract of employment.
+Article 189 of the Labour Act prescribes that only when employment (i.e. a permanent contract of employment) is terminated on the grounds of poor performance, i.e. lack of knowledge and qualifications, notice cannot be fewer than eight days or longer than 30 days depending on the employee's years of pensionable service.
+The exact duration is set down in the employer's internal act or the contract of employment.
 Fixed-term employment agreements end automatically once the term thereof lapses.